phreeza/manuscript_axon_potentials/doc/manuscript.md

 extracellular fields induced by synaptic currents on the dendrites and soma of the postsynaptic neuron [@Gold2006Origin; @Holt1999Electrical;
 @Einevoll2013Modelling; @Linden2011Modeling; @Linden2010Intrinsic;
 @FernandezRuiz2013Cytoarchitectonic].
-However, a number of recent data analysis and modeling efforts have revealed that active, non-synaptic membrane currents can play an important role in generating EFPs [@Reimann2013Biophysically;
+One of the reasons for the traditional assumption that axonal currents contribute little to the EFP is that the far field of an action potential traveling along a straight axon is quadrupolar, meaning that its far field decays faster with distance than synaptic sources which are thought to be dipolar [@Nunez2006Electric].
+However, a number of recent data analysis and modeling efforts have revealed that active, non-synaptic membrane currents can play an important role in generating EFPs [@Reimann2013Biophysically; @Anastassiou2015Cell; @Schomburg2012Spiking;
-@Anastassiou2015Cell; @Schomburg2012Spiking; @Ray2011Different;
+@Ray2011Different; @Belluscio2012CrossFrequency], including far reaching
-@Belluscio2012CrossFrequency], including far reaching potentials detectable at the scalp [@Telenczuk2011Highfrequency].
+potentials detectable at the scalp [@Telenczuk2011Highfrequency].

 The aim of this study is to understand how the EFP of axons is influenced by the axons' anatomical structure.
 In particular, we aim to explain how typical